bouwe77/bouwe77.github.io/content/blog/how-and-why-to-start-with-content-creation/how-and-why-to-start-with-content-creation.md

   - "Content creation"
 ---

 Content creation is a great way to level up as a developer, and improve your hard and soft skills.
 It makes you more visible, and distinguishes you from other developers, because you show you are a communicative developer, which is a sign of seniority, and indicate there is more than just coding.

 Next to content creation, contributing to open source, mentoring, and being active in communities are also activities that can have similar results.
 Or even better, combine these things.

 Whether or not you think leveling up is important for you, there is another, and for me personally the biggest reason to do content creation, and that is learning new tech and skills.
 I always write content about things I want to learn and understand.
 For me content creation is taking a step back, look at things from a distance, structure what I think is important to understand, and then try to explain them.

 People always say, build things.
 And of course that is important, but next to that, creating content about it is next level.
 By only building things you tend to focus more on making things work, and not always to fully understand why.
 Creating content forces to go deeper, and really grasp and solidify it.
 If you can not explain it, it might mean you don't understand it yet.
+The ideal combination, however, is build, learn, and share content about it at the same time: Learn in public.

 Content creation may sound big, time consuming, scary, and "not for me", however, there are many forms of content creation, and you can make it as big and scary as you like.
 Let's talk about how to start, and how to find a way of content creation that fits you.